dgryski/go-perfbook/performance.md

 the right thing.
 Beware bad metrics.
 There are generally competing factors.

-This book is mostly going to talk about reducing CPU uage, reducing memory usage, and reducing latency.
+This book is mostly going to talk about reducing CPU uage, reducing memory usage, or reducing latency.
 It's good to point out that you can very rarely do all three.
-Maybe CPU time is faster, but now it's using more memory.
-Maybe you need to reduce memory space, but now the program takes longer.
+Maybe CPU time is faster, but now your program uses more memory.
+Maybe you need to reduce memory space, but now the program will take longer.

 Amdahl's Law tells us to focus on the bottlenecks.
-If double the speed of routine that only takes 5% of the runtime, that's only a 2.5% speedup in total runtime.
+If you double the speed of routine that only takes 5% of the runtime, that's only a 2.5% speedup in total wall-clock.
 On the other hand, speeding up routine that takes 80% of the time by 10% will improve runtime by almost 8%.
 Profiles will help identify where time is actually spent.

 In general, optimizations should procede from top to bottom.
 Optimizations at the system level will have more impact than expression-level ones.